-However, if you want to skip the physically-taxing activities, you can always discuss with your agency or tour guide before booking your trip.
+However, if you want to skip the physically taxing activities, you can always discuss with your agency or tour guide before booking your trip.
 My recommended Bhutan travel specialist – Druk Asia – will be able to advise better.

 Minimum daily tariff:

 On top of that, solo and duo travellers will need to top up USD$40 and USD$30 per person respectively, per night.
 It’s more financially-efficient to travel in a group of 3 or 4 to Bhutan!

-This daily tariff includes your hotel stays, three meals, tea & coffee throughout your stay, all entrance fees, bottled mineral water, a planned itinerary, all entrance fees in your itinerary, tour guide+driver+vehicle fees (*from referencing what Druk Asia provided for us).
+This daily tariff actually includes* your 3-star hotel stays, three meals, tea & coffee throughout your stay, bottled mineral water, a planned itinerary, all entrance fees in your itinerary, tour guide+driver+vehicle fees (*from referencing what Druk Asia provided for us).
 It’s more like an all-in tour package’s minimum-price guideline, minus the flight tickets.

-So, what happens is, tour agencies will quote you a land tour price higher than that minimum daily tariff.
+So, what happens is, tour agencies will quote you a Bhutan trip package with a price higher than that minimum daily tariff.
 If yours doesn’t, that agency’s breaking Bhutan’s law.

-Other than that, you’ll need to pay for your flight ticket into Bhutan, as well as the international tourist visa (USD$40), and don’t forget to get travel insurance.
+Other than the minimum daily tariff, you’ll need to pay for your flight ticket into Bhutan, as well as the international tourist visa (USD$40).

 To give you perspective, for my family’s trip (4 of us) in mid-December (6 nights – departing on the seventh early morning), my family member each paid S$3110 (flight ticket S$1320, visa S$55, land tour S$1735) to Druk Asia.

-On my first trip, we only used up about USD$90 (for four of us, in total!) worth of Bhutanese currency for things like simcards, some shopping like souvenirs or fruits, temple offering etc. Our rafting experience which we wanted of our own accord, was another USD$150 in total.
+On my first trip, we only used up about USD$90 (for four of us, in total!) worth of Bhutanese currency for things like sim cards, some shopping like souvenirs or fruits, temple offerings, etc. Our water-rafting experience which we wanted of our own accord, was another USD$150 in total.

 Bhutan has always been a country that’s out of reach to me, like Mongolia, so I was glad to finally experience this Land of the Thunder Dragon in person.
 Bhutan’s significantly different from any other countries I’ve visited.
 However, this kind of question is always subjective.
 You might find Myanmar not worth visiting at all no matter how much or little you pay, but I find it a blessing to have visited Myanmar.
-Same goes for Bhutan – it might not suit you, but I appreciate what the trip was.
+The same goes for Bhutan – Bhutan might not suit every kind of traveller, but I appreciate what the trip was.

 If you enjoy luxury and relaxing vacations where you do nothing except go to spas, Bhutan is not an ideal destination for you (unless you stay at COMO Uma Paro resort).

 How do I book a trip to Bhutan?

-Disclosure: Druk Asia covered my land tour (daily tariff); I paid for my return air-tickets and visa.
+Disclosure: Druk Asia covered my land tour (daily tariff) for my firs trip; I paid for my return air-tickets and visa.
 The rest of my family went as full-paying customers.
 The next two trips were media trips.
 All opinions and editorial content, as always, strictly remain my own.

 This blogpost contains affiliate link(s).
-If you make a booking through the link(s), ThePetiteWanderess.com receives a tiny commission at no extra costs to you.
+If you make a booking through the link(s), ThePetiteWanderess.com might receive a tiny commission at no extra costs to you.
 The commission helps to offset costs to keep up with this website, your support is much appreciated!